Intimate boho-chic hideaway with stylish suites and a villa, steeped in a lush jungle landscape”

 Lunch is an informal affair served around the pool: Thalis, crisp seasonal salads, wraps, and sharing plates of Andaman prawns, fish goujons and fried momos.
 Dinner showcases locally caught seafood: poached lobster, crab, langoustine and fish fillets steamed in banana leaves.

-There’s also a communal kitchen so you can make yourself a coffee or whip up snacks.
-If you want to dine out, friendly manager Shruti will tell you the best places to go (she's lived here for years and knows the island inside out).
-Note Jalakara's restaurant is closed on Wednesday evenings.
+There’s also a bar offering a tempting cocktail menu, and a communal kitchen so you can make yourself a coffee or whip up snacks.
+If you want to dine out, friendly manager Pawan will tell you the best places to go (he's lived here for years and knows the island inside out).

 - Coffee maker